Q. What causes hearing loss?

 Treatment for people with Ménière’s disease includes devices that deliver air pulses to the middle ear and medicines to help you control dizziness and fluid retention in your body.
 Surgery may also be required.
 There is no cure for Ménière’s disease yet, but some of these treatments may alleviate symptoms.

-Doctors estimate that 6 out of 10 people with Ménière’s disease will get better on their own or can control their symptoms with diet, drugs, or devices.
+Doctors estimate that 6 out of 10 people with Ménière’s disease will get better on their own or can control their symptoms with diet, medications, or devices.
 Limiting salt intake and taking water pills (diuretics) may help to reduce the amount of fluid pressure in the inner ear.
 Some people also limit or avoid caffeine, chocolate, alcohol, and smoking, as these things tend to make symptoms worse.